louay66/holbertonschool-AirBnB_clone/README.md

 # holbertonschool-AirBnB_clone
 # description

  airbnb is an American company that operates an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
-Based in San Francisco, California, the platform is accessible via website and mobile app
+Based in San Francisco, California, the platform is accessible via website and mobile app but currently, our project simply implements the back-end console

 ## how to use our Airbnb clone